Request Course Readings

 If you have any questions regarding the service or how to make requests, please contact Adrianne Lebert, Access Services Librarian: firstname.lastname@example.org

 *Course Reserves Update*

-On August 2nd the Beryl Ivey Library is launching a new Course Readings service in partnership with Western Libraries.
+On August 2nd the Beryl Ivey Library launched a new Course Readings service in partnership with Western Libraries.